 I’m not sure what you’ll find more of in my daughter’s room: bottles of hair detangler, or Barbie dolls.
 We’ve tried them all, and the best kid product out there is California Baby Calming Hair De-Tangler.
 It’s all-natural and leaves hair feeling clean.
 Another really awesome product–great for girls and their moms alike–is Aubrey Organics NuStyle Detangler and Shine Booster, which contains organic quinoa protein.
 Not only does it detangle, but it also adds shine and protects individual strands from heat and damage, so it’s a great protectant if you ever do want to flat-iron out those amazing curls!
 And this is something my little girl, with her gorgeous Cindy Brady ‘do, asks me to do all the time.
 (I usually say no.) For some strange reason, she doesn’t want perfect ringlets–she wants straight, fine hair just like her mom.
 Go figure!

-Jorie Mark is the Creative Director of Vitacost.com and mom to three children, ages 2 to 10.
+Jorie Mark is Vitacost.com’s Director of Marketing Communications and mom to three children, ages 3 to 10.